nagi49000/nifi-randomuser-pipeline/README.md

 docker container prune; docker-compose build; docker-compose up
 ```

-The pipeline is visible on the [nifi page](http://localhost:8091/nifi) and the data warehouse on the [neo4j browser page](http://localhost:7474).
+Once everything has started and settled down, the pipeline is visible on the [nifi page](http://localhost:8091/nifi) and the data warehouse on the [neo4j browser page](http://localhost:7474).

 The services consist of
 - nifi - docker image modified to use Java 11 and cypher-shell.
 Used for ETL orchestration.